 My first time ever seated next to my mother in a movie theater, just a skinny four year old girl practically folded up in half by a large padded chair whose seat won’t stay down, bursting with anticipation to see Disney’s Bambi.

 My heart leaps with worry.
-She tells him to run for the thicket, to seek safety where she has always kept him warm next to her.
+She tells him to run for the thicket, the safest place where she has always kept him warm next to her.

 She follows behind, tells him to run faster, not to look back, don’t ever look back.

 My stomach twists as he cries out for his mother, pleading for her.
-I know in my heart she is lost forever, sacrificed for him.
+I know in my heart she is lost forever, sacrificed for his sake.